 Believe it or not, the creation of a service dog is not limited to special breeding and training from puppyhood.
 It is possible for a senior’s existing dog to be registered as a service animal.
 If their dog is well-mannered, stays on a leash, and can be trained to help the senior with a task or an emergency, they are eligible.

-If a fall has occured and rehab is needed, click to find a rehab. provider.
+If a fall has occurred and rehab is needed, click to find a rehab. provider.